tykiww/CV/_posts/2019-02-05-Comparing-Clustering-Methods.md

 Let's move on to heiarchial clustering.

 In simple terms, heiarchial clustering assigns a data item to it's own cluster, computes pairwise distances (min, maxm group average, centroids, etc.), merges the clusters, and repeats pairwise distances until there is no more than 1 cluster (creates a tree).
-The technique I will use is a "complete link" which is a maximum distance between two cluster items.
+The technique we will use is a "complete link" which is a maximum distance between two cluster items.
 This is justified because we already know that the clusters are already in globular form and not in overly large clusters.
-Furthermore, from what I understand we are using an agglomorative technique.
 For this, an f1-score is not too necessary.

 ```r
 d <- dist(sets) # dist for distance matrix.